-Lame Mr. Culpepper and his wife-both in their 70's--came from Southside Meridian to tell their story: they aren't getting welfare checks.
+Lame Mr. Culpepper and his wife-both in their 70's -- came from Southside Meridian to tell their story: they aren't getting welfare checks.
 We had to buy shoes and stockings for them before they could go, and find them clothing upstairs in the COFO office.
-A young man from Newton County wanted to tell his story: he was beaten a chance to tell our story to the people by police last week and then jailed.
-Six local people were also arrested when they went to the jail to ask about the All the money which the Newton been complaining about welfare and County FDP had been collecting for the trip to Washington--by giving dances We told them, "If you want to get and by asking for donations--had to be used for their bond.
-Fortunately, ple in Washington about your prob- the Meridian FDP had raised enough money to lend the Newton County A Newton County lady on the bus was year.
-They had been to Washington once fired from her job as a housemaid when before--last January, when the Con- she asked for time off to come to Washington.
-Shedidn't care, she told the people on the bus, because she wanted to tell her story in Washington.
+A young man from Newton County wanted to tell his story: he was beaten by police last week and then jailed.
+Six local people were also arrested when they went to the jail to ask about the charges against him.
+All the money which the Newton County FDP had been collecting for the trip to Washington--by giving dances and by asking for donations--had to be used for their bond.
+Fortunately, the Meridian FDP had raised enough money to lend the Newton County people bus fare.
+A Newton County lady on the bus was year.
+They had been to Washington once fired from her job as a housemaid when she asked for time off to come to Washington.
+She didn't care, she told the people on the bus, because she wanted to tell her story in Washington.
 And now she (CONTINUED ON PAGE FIVE)